jundalisay/superb/content/en/maharlika/laws/bbl/article-13b.md

 Policies shall be jointly drawn up for the following purposes:

-- a. protection of the traditional fishing grounds;
+- a. protection of the traditional fishing grounds
-b. benefitting from the resources therein;
+- b. benefitting from the resources therein
-c. ensuring the interconnectivity of the islands and mainland parts of the Bangsamoro so that they are parts of a cohesive Bangsamoro political entity; and
+- c. ensuring the interconnectivity of the islands and mainland parts of the Bangsamoro so that they are parts of a cohesive Bangsamoro political entity
-d. ensuring the exercise of the preferential rights of the Bangsamoro people, other indigenous peoples in the adjoining provinces, and the resident fishers in the Bangsamoro over fishery, aquamarine, and other living resources in the Zones of Joint Cooperation.
+- d. ensuring the exercise of the preferential rights of the Bangsamoro people, other indigenous peoples in the adjoining provinces, and the resident fishers in the Bangsamoro over fishery, aquamarine, and other living resources in the Zones of Joint Cooperation.
 The Joint Body shall promulgate rules and regulations as to the exercise of these preferential rights.

-The preferential rights granted to the
-Bangsamoro people under this section shall extend only to those who can establish that they are Bangsamoro as defined in this Basic Law or descendants of a Bangsamoro as of February 2, 1987.
+The preferential rights granted to the Bangsamoro people under this section shall extend only to those who can establish that they are Bangsamoro as defined in this Basic Law or descendants of a Bangsamoro as of February 2, 1987.

 The Bangsamoro Government and the Central Governments shall ensure that there shall be free movement of vessels, goods, and people in these Zones of Joint Cooperation.82